0xPolygonID/tutorials/mkdocs/docs/js-sdk/js-sdk-components/identity/identity-wallet.md

 `seed` is a random/non-random number used to generate the BJJ key-pair.

-`revocationOpts` contains the way how the status of the credential can be fetched.
+`revocationOpts` contains the way how the status of the Auth BJJ credential can be fetched.

 The `createIdentity` method returns a `did` (Decentralised Identifier) in the DID format and a credential based on the W3C standard for a Verifiable Credential.